system76/ec/doc/flashing.md

 ## External programmer

+Use this method for:

+- flashing from proprietary firmware to System76 EC firmware
+- flashing without risking loss of OS data
-Use this method for first-time flashing or flashing a bricked controller.
+- flashing a bricked controller

 This requires: